AsaraSenaratne/anomaly-detection-kg/README.md

 ```

 ## Folder structure of the project
-Assets folder - this folder contains the datasets used for analysis.
+Assets folder - this folder contains the YAGO-1 KG used for analysis.
 Results folder - this folder gets created at program execution.
 All the plots, pickle files and CSV files that are generated as a result of program execution will be stored in this folder.
 Source folder - source code files are within this folder.
 Other files: